 1920 - The 19th Amendment is ratified, giving women the right to vote.

 1921 - Louis Terman launches a longitudinal study of "intellectually superior" children at Stanford University.
-The study continues into the 21st Century!
+The study continues for more than 75 years!

 1922 - The International Council for Exceptional Children is founded at Columbia University Teachers College.